tripadvisor tripadvisor tripadvisor

 Jubilee tour in golf cart: relics and martyrs

-This Jubilee private tour in Golf Cart of Rome allows you to see some of Rome’s legendary places connected with the life of the early Christian communities and their martyrs, seeing some of the most significant relics housed in amazing old churches.
+This Jubilee private tour in Golf Cart of Rome allows you to see some of Rome’s legendary places previously connected with the life of the early Christian communities and their martyrs, seeing some of the most significant relics housed in amazing old churches.

 After that this legendary place, this Jubilee tour in golf cart will take you to the Basilica Santa Prassede, renowned for its mosaics dating back to the 9th Century, the best preserved mural complex of the early Middle Ages.
-Moreover, inn a side chapel you’ll discover the column of the flagellation of Christ, one of the most important relics of the entire Christianity.
+Moreover, in a side chapel you’ll discover the column of the flagellation of Christ, one of the most important relics of the entire Christianity.

-Our Golf Cart tour for the Jubilee isn’t finished yet, as the next stop is the Scala Santa (Holy Stairs).
+Our Golf Cart tour for the Jubilee isn’t finished yet, as it also includes the next stop the Scala Santa (Holy Stairs).
 Brought to Rome by Emperor Constantine’s mother Saint Helena, according to the Catholic Church tradition, the Holy Stairs were the steps Jesus Christ walked up on to meet Pontius Pilate and face trial.
 The stairs may only be ascended on the knees, as an act of devotion to relive the Passion of Christ.

-This Jubilee tour in Golf Cart ends in the historical center, where you’ll be dropped off at your hotel or anywhere else you like.
+After that last stop this Jubilee tour in Golf Cart ends in the historical center, where you’ll be dropped off at your hotel or anywhere else you like.

 Entry tickets included.